onnx/onnx/docs/Operators.md

   The variable "W" is an optional input in the called graph.
   If the user omits it, the input list of GraphCall becomes ["X_1", "", "Z_1"].
-  In this case, from the view of computation graph, the Conv operator invoked by GraphCall's may be still connected the mutable "W" variable and therefore the structure of the computation graph is unchanged.
+  In this case, from the view of computation graph, the Conv operator invoked by GraphCall's may be still connected the global "W" variable and therefore the structure of the computation graph is unchanged.

 #### Version